saurabhp75/saurabhp75.github.io/_notes/python.md

 2 c
 ```

-zip() takes two or more sequences of same length(?) and returns a sequence of touple containing two or more elements.
+zip() takes two or more sequences of same length and returns a sequence of tuple containing two or more elements.
 for e.g.
 ```shell
 >>> a = [1, 2, 3]